shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### Garbage Collector
 - Garbage collection is to release memory when the object is no longer in use.
 - This system destroys the unused object and reuses its memory slot for new objects.
 You can imagine this as a recycling system in computers.
 - Python has an automated garbage collection.
-It has an algorithm to deallocate objects which are no longer needed.
+It has an algorithm to de allocate objects which are no longer needed.